Addiction | 7 min read

 • Family history of addiction: Drug addiction is more common in some families and may be affected by genes.
 If you have blood relatives with alcohol or drug addiction, you have an increased risk of developing an addiction yourself.

-• Mental health disorders: Mental health disorders like depression or anxiety can make you more likely to become addicted to drugs.
+• Mental health disorders: Mental health disorders, like depression or anxiety, can make you more likely to become addicted to drugs.
 Some people self-medicate their mental illness to cope with painful or uncomfortable feelings, but it can often make them worse.

 • Lack of family involvement: An unstable home life or lack of bonding with parents or siblings can increase the risk of addiction.
 The same is true for adolescents with minimal parental supervision.

-• Early use: Using drugs at a young age can affect the developing brain and increase the likelihood of drug use progressing to an addiction.
+• Early use: Using drugs at a young age can affect the developing brain and increase the likelihood of drug use progressing to addiction.

 • Highly addictive drugs: Some substances have a higher risk of developing into an addiction, including opioid painkillers and stimulants like cocaine.
 How the drug is used can also affect how powerful the addiction potential is, such as smoking or injecting drugs.